rafik83/Meeting/docs/Jenkins.md

 The export is made by this service: [ExportHandler](../src/Application/Command/Planner/ExportHandler.php)

-- Vimeet ➡️ [Create a job build in Jenkins](#Create-a-job-build-in-Jenkins).
+- Vimeet [create a job build in Jenkins](#Create-a-job-build-in-Jenkins).
 The build contains the path to the unsolved file in parameters input.
-- Jenkins run the Planner job
+- Jenkins run the Planner job (something like `$ java -jar planner.jar path/to/unsolved-meetings.xml`)
 - OptaPlanner create a solved meetings xml file in the same directory of the unsolved file
-- At the end of the job, Jenkins post the result ➡️ to Vimeet via the [callback url](#callback): `[admin url]/planner/callback`.
+- At the end of the job, Jenkins post the result to Vimeet via the [callback url](#callback): `[admin url]/planner/callback`.
 Then,
     - [SetStatusHandler](../src/Application/Command/Planner/Callback/SetStatusHandler.php) parse the Jenkins payload to identify the event and the solved file